 Scan your desk.
-Count the number of pens, trinkets and stickers you’ve picked up at a company trade show.
+Count the number of pens, trinkets and stickers you’ve picked up at a tech trade show.
 If you’ve been to even a couple of events over the past year, chances are you’ve kept the practical giveaways and ditched the rest.
-While promo items can be a pull for trade show attendees, it’s likely that no one has partnered with your company solely because of the pop socket you gave them.
+While promo items can be a pull for tech trade show attendees, it’s likely that no one has partnered with your company solely because of the pop socket you gave them.

 Because, let’s face it… humans like free stuff.